isomerpages/singapore-customs-old/_businesses/01e4-good-and-services-tax-gst.md

 ### **GST**

-If Company A declares the payment permit:
+If Company A declares the payment permit: <br>
 Value of car = S$100,000 <br> GST payable = **7%** x S$(100,000 + 20,000) = S$8,400

-If Company C declares the payment permit:
+If Company C declares the payment permit:<br>
 Value of car = S$200,000 (to be declared in the LSP field in the permit declaration) <br> GST payable = **7%** x S$(200,000 + 20,000) = S$15,400

 Note: